Vallhall Arena

 Vallhall Arena is a multi-purpose indoor arena, located in Valle-Hovin, Oslo, Norway.
-The stadium has a capacity of 5,500 people, during matches.
+The stadium has a capacity of 5,500 people during matches.
 The Tippeligaen club Vålerenga uses the arena for training and friendly matches in the winter off-season.

-It is currently used mostly for football matches.
-The arena also serves as an event arena.
+The arena is made of artificial grass turf with a floor space of about 9000 square metres.
+It is mostly used for football matches, but it is also known for hosting events such as fairs and concerts.

-The arena is also a well-known concert hall, with a capacity of 12,500 people.
+When used as a concert hall, the arena has a capacity of up to 12,500 people.
 It's not far away from Valle Hovin, an outdoor concert arena.
 On 22 April 2001, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.